 - Polk County Public Schools provides their boards in both PDF and Boardmaker format.
 Be sure to scroll down and open each category as there is a wealth of resources to explore on this site.

 - Need a social story in a hurry?
-Check out N. Central Florida's Region 2's list of social stories in both Boardmaker and PDF format.
-This s a great resource.
+Check out this listing on Autism Inspirations.
 Also, be sure to explore Region 3's Thematic Visual Supports wiki for ore Boardmaker resources.

 - A site from British Columbia has a treasure of resources.
-See their Picture SET collection...pre-made boards available in Boardmaker or PDF versions.
+See their Picture SET (mentioned above but worth mentioning again) collection...pre-made boards available in Boardmaker or PDF versions.
 The SET-BC website has PictureSET, a collection of downloadable visual supports that can be downloaded and incorporated in stories or lessons.
 They can be used by students for both receptive and expressive communication in the classroom, at home, and in the community.
-Most items do not require Boardmaker software to open.
 (Be sure to check out this amazing page of resources: Behavior Supports and know that on this page, each square links to a category of resources on that topic!
 This is an amazing resource.)

 - Loudoun County Public School's Assistive Technology has provided more links for you to explore - see Resources Links (Beware, you may get lost here!)